14 Things You Need for College That Are Absolutely Crucial

-Lined paper something you will want to buy at the store – ordering it online is more expensive.
+Lined paper is something you will want to buy at the store – ordering it online is more expensive.

 Back-to-school sales are the best time to shop for supplies like lined paper.
 Prices will be as low 25¢, so save your change for the right time to head to the store.

 Power outages happen more often than you might think.

-You don’t need a storm for the power to go out and if your laptop is plugged into the wall, you could lose it all in a flash.
+All it takes is a storm for the power to go out and if your laptop is plugged into the wall, you could lose it all in a flash.

-The good things that surge protectors:
+The good thing about surge protectors:

 One of my tips: